|

 The use of numerical methods is widespread in various fields, ranging from engineering sciences to finance.
 For example, solving a differential equation in an economic model can provide valuable insights into the evolution of a system over time, highlighting the importance of this discipline beyond pure mathematics.

-Higher Order Differential Equations
+Higher-order Differential Equations

 Practical Examples

-Taking examples from concrete situations, such as the dynamics of a pendulum or the propagation of a wave, illustrates well the utility of differential equations.
+Taking examples from concrete situations, such as the dynamics of a pendulum or the propagation of a wave, illustrates well the usefulness of differential equations.
 Each case requires an adapted method, depending on its nature and the context in which it is situated.

-• Homogeneous differential equations: Solve with functions of the form x ↦ λe-A(x).
+- Homogeneous differential equations: Solve with functions of the form x ↦ λe-A(x).

-• Cauchy Method: Adjust the constant k to define precise solutions.
+- Cauchy Method: Adjust the constant k to define precise solutions.

-• Canonical Form: Rewrite the equation to facilitate resolution, gathering y and y’.
+- Canonical Form: Rewrite the equation to facilitate resolution, gathering y and y’.

-• First Order Equations: Use the relation y’ = ay + b to find solutions of the type u(x) + v(x).
+- First-order equations: Use the relation y’ = ay + b to find solutions of the type u(x) + v(x).

-• Numerical Resolution: Approach the solution with series and discretized steps.
+- Numerical resolution: Approach the solution with series and discretized steps.

-• Primitive of a: Use a primitive to solve the associated homogeneous equation.
+- Primitive of a: Use a primitive to solve the associated homogeneous equation.

-Introduction to the Resolution of Differential Equations
+Introduction to Differential Equation Resolution

-Types of Differential Equations
+The Types of Differential Equations

 Method of Variation of the Constant